clee/VoronBFI/README.md

 - 4× M5 hex nuts
 - 2× 5mm-diameter pin, 18mm long

+...plus the same shim/bearing stack setup for each idler as the original stock front idlers.

 ## BFI for Voron 2.4

 For V2.4, you'll need:
 - 4× M5×30 BHCS
 - 4× M5 hex nuts
 - 2× 5mm-diameter pin, 18mm long

+...plus the same shim/bearing stack setup for each idler as the original stock front idlers.

 ## BFI for Ants